Xilinx/PYNQ/docs/source/2_getting_started.rst

    * **Turn on** the power switch on the board

-   When you power on the board, you should see a *RED LED* (PGOOD) after a few seconds, indicating the boot process has started correctly.
+   When you power on the board, you should see a *LED* (PGOOD) after a few seconds, indicating the boot process has started correctly.

 Zybo setup